 The man’s face tightened.
 “Pick someone else.
-Golden Finbardin … or the Spires if you like.
+Golden Finbardin … or The Lady of Esel if you prefer.
 Anyone but the Councilor … or the Seeress.”

-The man’s reluctance put Algerin off.
-Swearing by the Councilor showed you meant it.
-“Then swear it by Harnor.
+His odd reply put Algerin off.
+Swearing by the Councilor was the best way to show that you really meant it.
+“Then swear by Harnor.
 If that won’t do, to the Pits with you.”